 The above interventions may be both long and/or short term depending on need.

-It is envisaged that through close communication with parents, subject teachers, student support plans will be drawn up and implemented over an agreed period of time.
+Through close communication with parents, subject teachers, student support plans will be drawn up and implemented over an agreed period of time.

 How are students identified?